Snowflake Line Drawing Art Project

 Art Project FAQs

-If you are doing this in a class setting, we recommend doing the paper snowflake making in a small station.
+If you are doing this in a class setting, we recommend making the paper snowflake in a small station.
 This way you can help students check if they are making them correctly.
-You would be surprised at the number of young children that have never made a paper snowflake before.
+You would be surprised at the number of young children who have never made a paper snowflake before.

 No, for this project you could make a variety of paper snowflakes to use.